JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/Le_plan_de_survie_2.md

 >
 > The ascending midway creatures and the evolutionary seraphim must pass through this parenthood experience in association with the Material Sons and Daughters of the system headquarters.
 Thus do such nonreproducing ascenders obtain the experience of parenthood by assisting the Jerusem Adams and Eves in rearing and training their progeny.
 >
 > All mortal survivors who have not experienced parenthood on the evolutionary worlds must also obtain this necessary training while sojourning in the homes of the Jerusem Material Sons and as parental associates of these superb fathers and mothers.
 This is true except in so far as such mortals have been able to compensate their deficiencies on the system nursery located on the first transitional-culture world of Jerusem.”
-[LU 45:6.3-6](/fr/The_Urantia_Book/45#p6_6)
+[UB 45:6.3-6](/en/The_Urantia_Book/45#p6_6)

 ### XI.
 Games and leisure of the minds.